AnnikaV9/carrotsh/README.md

 ## Todo <a name="todo"></a>

-- Built-in encryption so that self-signed certificates will no longer be necessary. &nbsp; | &nbsp; **WIP**
+- Built-in encryption so that self-signed certificates will no longer be necessary &nbsp; | &nbsp; **Scrapped**
-- Cli program for connecting to instances through a terminal, just like ssh.
+- Cli program for connecting to instances through a terminal, just like ssh &nbsp; | &nbsp; **WIP**
+- Client side theme/font configuration interface
+- Built-in updater that doesn't break the config and blocklists
+- Optional built-in shell with command access controls and other features that improve security

 <br />
 <br />